 The say-on-pay vote is one of our opportunities to receive feedback from stockholders regarding our executive compensation program.
 We conducted our first say-on-pay vote and frequency of say-on-pay vote in 2021 at which time our say-on-pay vote was approved by approximately 99% of the eligible votes, indicating strong support for our executive compensation program, and our stockholders approved a frequency of every three years for the say-on-pay vote.
-In firetherage our Confermation Confermation, stars bonderice reasonable the confermation between the interests of our executives and our stockholders.
+In furtherance of the Company's interest in stockholder engagement and our pay-for-performance philosophy, the Company, including our Compensation Committee, has continued to examine our executive compensation program to ensure alignment between the interests of our executives and our stockholders.
 Because it has been three years since our last say-on-pay vote, we are holding a say-on-pay vote in connection with this year's Annual Meeting.
 In addition, the Board is also recommending a change from a triennial, to an annual, say-on-pay vote, subject to approval by our stockholders at this Annual Meeting.
 Please see Proposals 3 and 4, as well as "Corporate Governance-Stockholder Engagement" for further information.